 My family has always had members with paws.
-When I was younger we had dogs and when I bought my first home the first thing I did was head to the local rescue centre.
+When I was younger we had dogs and when I bought my first home the first thing I did was head to the local rescue centre to expand mt family.
 My pets are members of my family so I know how important your pets are to you.

 Before starting any services I will book a meeting with you and your pet.
 This is really important as it allows me to get to know you and your pet.
 Every pet is unique, I love learning about each pet's character and preferences.

 Before providing any services I will go through all of the important paperwork with you.
-I am also fully insured, have Pet First Aid training and a DBS check so you will be able to relax knowing that your pet is receiving excellent care.
+I have full insurance, a DBS check, Pet First Aid training and a Home Boarding license so you will be able to relax knowing that your pet is receiving excellent care.

 Ex-teacher turned dog walker.
 I studied Chemistry at University and then trained to be a teacher.
 I taught science for 4 years before realising I wanted to do something different with my life.
 In my spare time, I volunteered at a local charity walking their dogs and found the experience both rewarding and relaxing.
 This is when the idea of setting up my own dog walking and pet sitting business came to me.